Misuse of drugs is a significant issue in Scotland and it leads to a variety of social and health problems.

 Drug use and health inequalities

-Problem drug use disproportionately affects people who experience socio-economic disadvantage.
-Council areas with some of the most deprived communities in Scotland have higher rates of problem drug use than the national estimate.
+People who experience socio-economic disadvantage disproportionately also experience problematic drug use.
+Council areas with some of the most deprived communities in Scotland have higher rates of problematic drug use than the national estimate.

 Drug use – local and national action